grz0zrg/projecteuler/README.md

 ======

-Result of a benchmark done on a "x64 Ubuntu™ Intel® Q6600® quad-core" machine, each programs are executed 10000 times and the execution time is then averaged
+>Result of a benchmark done on a "x64 Ubuntu™ Intel® Q6600® quad-core" machine, each programs are executed 10000 times

 |  language  	| average time (ms) 	|
 |:----------:	|:-----------------:	|